adussaq/amd_cf/README.md

 # amd_cf - This manual is a work in Progress

-For a working example please go to: https://alexdussaq.info/amd_cf/ The same example is shown below and is included as index.html in this directory.
+For a working example please go to: https://alexdussaq.info/amd_cf/<br />
+The same example is shown below and is included as index.html in this directory.

-This package allows for curve fitting to be done within JavaScript Web Workers (https://github.com/adussaq/amd_ww/) with a series of simple commands.
-This requires a number of files:
+This package allows for curve fitting to be done within JavaScript Web Workers (https://github.com/adussaq/amd_ww/) with a series of simple commands. <br />This requires a number of files:
 * workersPackage.js (amd_ww)
 * jquery-2.1.4.min.js (jQuery)
-* .json (An equation outline file)
+* .json (An equation file, described below)
 * fitCurves.js (amd_cf, requires all of the above, does the work of running the curve fitting)

 ###**Get Equation**###